 Configuring the Kubernetes backend¶

 The Kubernetes backend uses the API server to store domain and zone information using a Custom Resource Definition.
-To use the Kubernetes backend, DNS4ACME must be compiled with the kubernetes
+To use the Kubernetes backend, DNS4ACME must be compiled with the kubernetes build tag (enabled for our binary packages).

 Note